EGA-archive/LocalEGA/docs/inbox.rst

 part of the C library).

-Updating a user password is not allowed (ie therefore the ``password`` *type* is configure to deny every access).
+Updating a user password is not allowed (ie therefore the ``password`` *type* is configured to deny every access).

-The ``session`` *type* handles the FUSE mount and chrooting.
+The ``session`` *type* handles the chrooting.

 The ``account`` *type* of the PAM module is a pass-through.
 It succeeds.

-"Refreshing" the last access time is done by the ``setcred`` service.
-The latter is usually called before a session is open, and after a session is closed.
-Since we are in a chrooted environment when the session closes, ``setcred`` is bound to fail.
-However, it succeeded on the original login, and it will again on the subsequent logins.
-That way, if a user logs in again, within a cache TTL delay, we do not re-query the CentralEGA database.
-After the TTL has elapsed, we do query anew the CentralEGA database, eventually receiving new credentials for that user.

-Note that it is unlikely that a user will keep logging in and out, while its password and/or ssh key have been reset.
-If so, we can implement a flush mechanism, given to CentralEGA, if necessary (not complicated, and ... not a priority).
+It also "refreshes" the cache information is case it has expired.
+This cache expiration mechanism will capture the situation where the user's credentials have been reset.
+If the user stays logged in and idle, the ssh session will expire.
+If the user is not idle, then it is the same behaviour as if the user account was created locally (ie. in /etc/passwd and /etc/shadow).

 .. _apache-mina-inbox: